What Is the Family and Medical Leave Act?

-Once Leave Administration has learned of a potential FMLA-qualifying event, a leave specialist must determine an employee’s FMLA eligibility status and provide the employee with these three documents within five business days:
+Once Leave Administration has learned of a potential FMLA-qualifying event, a leave specialist must determine an employee’s FMLA eligibility status and provide the employee with the document FMLA Notice of Rights and Responsibilities (pdf).

 Documentation in Support of an FMLA-Qualifying Absence

 The University generally does not require documentation from an employee verifying the reason for an FMLA absence.
 However, in some cases the University may require an employee to submit certifying documents.
 The University can deny FMLA leave if the employee doesn't provide the information.